-This is another example of an error you might run into while working with an API or making highly specific requests to a server.
+This is another example of an internal server error you might run into while working with an API or making highly specific requests to a server.
 To solve it, all you have to do is modify the range of your request, so the server can fulfill it.

 417 Expectation Failed

 With HTTP, you can check to see if a server can accept your request before you send it.
 To do that, you’ll use something called an Expect header.
-If the server can’t accept your request, it will respond with a 417 Expectation Failed error message.
+If the origin server can’t accept your request, it will respond with a 417 Expectation Failed error message.

 In practice, there are several reasons a server might refuse a request.
-For example, it might an issue with proxies or with your client’s permissions.
+For example, it might be an issue with proxies or with your client’s permissions.
 In any case, we recommend clearing your cache and cookies, before trying to connect to the server again.

 429 TOO MANY REQUESTS